Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 cost effective plasma cutting choices

-When you choose between nitrogen and compressed air for plasma cutting, evaluate cost per cut alongside throughput, edge quality, and rework risk.
+When choosing between nitrogen and compressed air for plasma cutting, evaluate cost per cut alongside throughput, edge quality, and rework risk.
 Nitrogen improves cut quality on stainless and aluminum, reduces oxidation and dross formation, and may raise productivity on tight-tolerance work.
-However, its operational costs and initial investment in gas supply and equipment are higher.
+Its operational costs and initial investment in gas supply and equipment are higher.
 Compressed air is economical and sufficient when quality requirements are moderate and metal thickness is lower.

 • For thin to moderate metal thickness, compressed air often meets takt time with acceptable finish.